oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 	count}).wait();
 ```

-Properties argument can be passed into the SYCL `queue` `single_task` to overwrite the default `register-mapped` kernel invocation interface inferred by the compiler.
+Kernel properties argument can be passed into the SYCL `queue` `single_task` to overwrite the default register-mapped kernel invocation interface inferred by the compiler.

 ```c++
 void TestLambdaRegisterMapKernel(sycl::queue &q, ValueT *input, ValueT *output, MyUInt5 n) {